hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 - Before/after comparison showing line count reduction
 - Spooky theme with purple/green neon accents

-### 5. The "Two Repos" Requirement Forced the Pivot

-The Kiroween Skeleton Crew challenge requires **two separate repository folders**.
-Our original plan was to build a multi-agent skeleton template, but we hit a problem: **it wasn't substantial enough to justify splitting into two repos**.

-A skeleton template is inherently monolithic - the orchestration framework, agents, and UI all belong together.
-Artificially splitting it would feel forced and make the codebase harder to understand.

-**Solution:** We pivoted to the resurrection concept, which naturally splits into two repos:
-- **Repo 1: CrewOS Framework** - The multi-agent orchestration skeleton (MessageBus, agents, orchestration)
-- **Repo 2: CORBA Resurrection** - The IDL parser and resurrection UI (a distinct feature that uses the framework)

-This pivot wasn't just about meeting requirements - it made the project better.
-The resurrection feature:
-- Demonstrates the framework's power (you can build real features on it)
-- Provides a compelling narrative (bringing dead code to life)
-- Shows practical value (organizations can modernize legacy systems)
-- Fits the Halloween theme perfectly

-### 6. Balancing Skeleton vs Resurrection
+### 5. Balancing Skeleton vs Resurrection

-We built a complete multi-agent orchestration framework (the "skeleton"), but the resurrection feature is what makes it memorable.
-How do we present both?
+I built a complete multi-agent orchestration framework (the "skeleton"), but the resurrection feature is what makes it memorable.
+The challenge was presenting both effectively in a single codebase.

-**Solution:** We positioned it as:
+**Solution:** I structured it as:
 - **The Skeleton:** CrewOS multi-agent framework (the foundation)
-- **The Resurrection:** CORBA IDL parser (the killer feature)
+- **The Resurrection:** CORBA IDL parser (the core feature)
 - **The Proof:** Two working applications built from resurrected specs

+The resurrection feature demonstrates the framework's power, provides a compelling narrative (bringing dead code to life), and shows practical value (organizations can modernize legacy systems).

-## Accomplishments that we're proud of
+## Accomplishments

 ### 1. It Actually Works

-We can take real CORBA IDL files from the 1990s and generate working Kiro agent specifications.
-This isn't a toy - it's a real solution for organizations with legacy CORBA systems.
+I can take real CORBA IDL files from the 1990s and generate working Kiro agent specifications.
+This isn't a toy—it's a real solution for organizations with legacy CORBA systems.

 ### 2. Property-Based Testing Throughout

-We wrote 19 correctness properties and implemented them with fast-check.
+I wrote 19 correctness properties and implemented them with fast-check.
 Every component has property tests running 100+ iterations.
-This gives us confidence that the system works across all inputs, not just our test cases.
+This validates the system works across all inputs, not just specific test cases.

 ### 3. Complete Multi-Agent Framework

-CrewOS isn't just a demo - it's a production-ready orchestration framework with:
+CrewOS is production-ready with:
 - Fair resource allocation (no agent starvation)
 - Comprehensive error handling (classify, log, propagate)
 - Performance monitoring (metrics collection)